hectorC/Android_spcmic_recorder/README.md

 - **Loop toggle** that restarts playback at EOF while keeping button state and engine behavior in sync.
 - **Export workflow** decoupled from playback: start an export from any recording, watch progress in the processing overlay, and leave playback ready the whole time.
 - **Dedicated exports directory** at `/storage/emulated/0/Documents/spcmicRecorder/Exports/`, keeping rendered mixes out of the source recording list.
+- **Per-take geolocation** with an opt-in toggle, status indicator, and single-shot fixes stored in a `spcmic_locations.gpx` sidecar (accuracy, altitude, and provider metadata included).
 - **Overflow menu cleanup** with a working delete action, confirmation dialog, and automatic UI refresh.

 ## Requirements